ucbrise/flor/REFACTOR.md

   env-knob allowlist (`cli.ENV_OVERRIDE_ALLOWLIST` = `{device, ckpt_interval_s}`).
   Overriding a historically-logged `flor.arg` that isn't on the allowlist is rejected with an error pointing at re-running forward.

+### Orchestrator parity (`flor replay`)

+The flags above are the *child* surface. `flor replay` spawns those children, and the two surfaces have to agree:

+- **`--override` is forwarded.** `flor replay VARS --override device=cpu` passes the pair through to every replayed run.
+The child still does the validation (allowlist + historical-arg check), so a bad override fails in the child; a nonzero child exit is now reported per-run instead of silently yielding an empty result frame.
+- **`@LINENO` is resolved to a log name once, in the orchestrator.**
+  `LoggedExpVisitor.linenos` (the inverse of `.names`, and not derivable from it — two `flor.log` calls can share a name) turns `@137` into `val_acc` before it is used as a schedule column, a child `--apply` value, or a result column.
+Only `backprop` still consumes the raw lineno.
+Previously `@N` was passed through verbatim and matched no log name in the child, so the projection filtered out everything the replay computed.
+- **`flor.arg` records bypass the `--apply` projection.** Args are run configuration, not observations: without them a projected replay row can't be joined against the hyperparameters that produced it (and the join is source-scoped, so it would drop out entirely).
+- **`--override` values are cast to the type they replace.** Historical args come back JSON-typed from the run's JSONL; CLI overrides arrive as strings.
+  `cli.flags.historical_args` keeps the typed originals so `flor.arg` can `duck_cast` the override against them (falling back to the declared default for keys with no history).
+- **Flag detection accepts `--flag=value`.** The argv scan that decides whether to run argparse at all used to match bare tokens only, so `python train.py --apply=loss` ran forward silently instead of reporting that `--apply` requires `--replay_flor`.